Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 When adding and removing liquidity, the keywords are `Central`, `Secondary`, and `Liquidity`.
 Adding liquidity uses `Central` and `Secondary` in the `give` section and `Liquidity` in the `want` section.
+Removing liquidity reverses the keywords:
-Removing liquidity uses these same keywords, reversed: `Liquidity` in the `give` section, and `Central` and `Secondary` in the want section.
+`Liquidity` in the `give` section, and `Central` and `Secondary` in the want section.
 If the proposal specifies amounts directly taken from a recent quote, and any trading has intervened, the trade is unlikely to be accepted.
 You can either specify limits on how far the price may have moved, or specify limits of zero and trust the contract to trade fairly.

 Transactions that don't require an invitation include `addPool()` and the queries (`getInputPrice()`, `getOutputPrice()`, `getPoolAllocation()`,